TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _web-component:
     -   *Web Component*

-        The TYPO3 Cores backend has considerable use of JavaScript-based, standards-compliant web components.
+        The TYPO3 Cores backend makes considerable use of JavaScript-based, standards-compliant web components.
 These offer dynamic functionality using a standards-driven approach, compatible with most browsers and offering graceful degradation.